Winter Activity Guide to the Best of Lake Louise, Banff National Park

 4. Go dog sledding with Kingmit Dog Sled Tours

-Kingmit Dog Sled Tours is the only professional dog sledding company in Banff National Park.
+Kingmit Dog Sled Tours is Banff National Park’s only professional dog sledding company.
 Sign up for a tour and enjoy flying along the Great Divide Trail in a cozy sled pulled by a beautiful team of Alaskan Huskies.
 A trained musher guides each sled, but you can try driving it together with your guide on the return journey.

 Dog sledding at Lake Louise